 2014/2015: Library received New Jersey and National Historic Status.

-11 January 2018: Lower Level Programing Space Opened including a Large Programing Room, Multipurpose Room, Small Programing Room, Friends of the Library Used Book Sale Area, and Reading Garden.
+11 January 2018: After a years-long effort, the basement renovation is completed and opened to the public: Lower Level Programing Space Opened including a Large Programing Room, Multipurpose Room, Small Programing Room, Friends of the Library Used Book Sale Area, and Reading Garden.

-For more library history see our illustrated timeline display in the computer room on the second floor of the Main Branch (500 Park Ave)!
+For more library history see our illustrated timeline display on the second floor of the Main Branch (500 Park Ave).